Forbidden (Black Sabbath album)

-Forbidden is the eighteenth studio album by English rock band Black Sabbath, released in June 1995.
+Forbidden is the eighteenth studio album by the English heavy metal band Black Sabbath, released on 5 June 1995, through I.R.S.
+Records.
 This recording saw the reunion of Black Sabbath's Tyr-era line-up from 1990, with the return of Neil Murray and Cozy Powell.
 It was the last album to feature Tony Martin on vocals and Geoff Nicholls on keyboards, and the last by the band until 2013 when Ozzy Osbourne and Geezer Butler returned for the album 13.
 The album sold 21,000 copies in the US in its first week and as of 2013, Forbidden has sold 191,000 copies in the US.
+Part way into the Forbidden tour, Cozy Powell left the band for the last time and was replaced by Bobby Rondinelli, who played drums on Cross Purposes.

 The album received a generally negative response from critics and fans alike.
 After its release, the band underwent several line-up changes and found itself at a career crossroads.
-However, original Black Sabbath vocalist Ozzy Osbourne would reconcile with guitarist Tony Iommi not long afterwards.
+However, original Black Sabbath vocalist Ozzy Osbourne reconciled with guitarist Tony Iommi not long afterwards.
+It was re-released with a new remix in 2024 as part of the Anno Domini 1989–1995 box set, and then later on as an individual release.

 Background and recording

-The recording of Forbidden followed some late lineup changes within the band, with Butler replaced by Murray and Powell returning in the immediate aftermath of the 1994 Cross Purposes tour.
-Writing and rehearsals took place at Bluestone Farm in Wales, ahead of recording at Parr Street Studios, Liverpool that December.
+Forbidden followed lineup changes in the band: Geezer Butler was replaced by Neil Murray and Cozy Powell returned in the immediate aftermath of 1994's Cross Purposes tour.
+Writing and rehearsals took place at Bluestone Farm in Wales, ahead of recording at Parr Street Studios, Liverpool, in December 1994.
 According to a July 1995 interview by Tony Iommi for the Boston radio station WBCN, the album took ten days to record.
-The album was launched in June 1995.
+It was launched in June 1995.

-Musically, the release draws on traditional heavy metal and power metal styles as well as influences from blues.
+Musically, the release draws on traditional heavy metal and influences from blues.
 Ernie C of the rap metal band Body Count produced, recorded and mixed the album.
-The album's opening track, "The Illusion of Power", features a verse by Body Count member Ice-T, delivering a spoken word part during the song's bridge.
+The opening track, "The Illusion of Power", features Body Count member Ice-T delivering a spoken word part during the bridge.

+"We were pushed into a corner," explained Tony Iommi.
+"Somebody at the record company suggested we work with Ice-T. My reaction was, 'Who the hell is he?'
+But we met up and he was a nice bloke, and also a big fan of Sabbath.
+Ernie C ended up producing Forbidden, which was a terrible mistake.
+Ernie tried to get Cozy Powell to play these hip-hop-style drum parts, which quite rightly offended him.
+You don't tell Cozy Powell how to play drums."